cpacker/MemGPT/memgpt/local_llm/README.md

 2. Partly because of how complex it is to support function calling, most (all?) of the community projects that do OpenAI ChatCompletion endpoints for arbitrary open LLMs do not support function calling, because if they did, they would need to write model-specific parsing code for each one.

-## How can you run MemGPT with open LLMs that support function calling?
+## What is this all this extra code for?

-Because of the poor state of function calling support in existing ChatCompletion API serving code, we instead provide a light wrapper on top of ChatCompletion that uses a parser specific to Airoboros.
-We hope that this example code will help the community add additional compatability of MemGPT with more function-calling LLMs - we will also add more model support as we test more models and find those that work well enough to run MemGPT's function set.
+Because of the poor state of function calling support in existing ChatCompletion API serving code, we instead provide a light wrapper on top of ChatCompletion that add parsers to handle function calling support.
+These parsers need to be specific to the model you're using (or at least specific to the way it was trained on function calling).
+We hope that our example code will help the community add additional compatability of MemGPT with more function-calling LLMs - we will also add more model support as we test more models and find those that work well enough to run MemGPT's function set.

-To run the example of MemGPT with Airoboros, you'll need to host the model with some open LLM hosting code, for example Oobagooba (see here).
-Then, all you need to do is point MemGPT to this API endpoint.
+To run the example of MemGPT with Airoboros, you'll need to host the model behind some LLM web server (for example [webui](https://github.com/oobabooga/text-generation-webui#starting-the-web-ui)).
+Then, all you need to do is point MemGPT to this API endpoint by setting `OPENAI_API_BASE` and `BACKEND_TYPE`.
 Now, instead of calling ChatCompletion on OpenAI's API, MemGPT will use it's own ChatCompletion wrapper that parses the system, messages, and function arguments into a format that Airoboros has been finetuned on, and once Airoboros generates a string output, MemGPT will parse the response to extract a potential function call (knowing what we know about Airoboros expected function call output).